Kalavi, Razavi Khorasan

-Kalavi (كلاوي, also Romanized as Kalāvī; also known as Talāvī) is a village in Kuh Hamayi Rural District, Rud Ab District, Sabzevar County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 69, in 22 families.
+Kalavi (كلاوي) (Note: Also romanized as Kalāvī; also known as Talāvī) is a village in Kuh Hamayi Rural District of Rud Ab District in Sabzevar County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 69 in 22 households.
+The following census in 2011 counted 57 people in 19 households.
+The 2016 census measured the population of the village as 52 people in 19 households.